Relationships That Shape You

 Some struggles that people blame on work or stress are often tied to relationships that have grown too narrow.

-Burnout can grow when a person feels like they’re carrying everything alone.
+Burnout can build up when a person feels like they’re carrying everything alone.

-Loneliness can show up even when there are plenty of people around, if no one really knows the deeper parts of your life.
+Loneliness can show up even when you’re surrounded by others, if no one really knows the deeper parts of your life.

-Strain in long-term relationships can grow when one bond is expected to meet every need: emotional support, guidance, encouragement, meaning, and stability.
+Long-term relationships can get strained when one bond is expected to meet every need: emotional support, guidance, encouragement, meaning, and stability.

 Responsibility Inside Relationships